IBM-Cloud/investment-insights-for-asset-managers/README.md

    ```
  _This command uses the manifest.yml file in your directory to CREATE the app and BIND the services to the app_

 And voila!
-You now have your very own finance application running on Bluemix.
+You now have your very own application running on Bluemix.

 ## Run the app locally